 All mentions of "EVF" or "Electronic Viewfinder" in this manual refer to the optional accessory Leica Visoflex 2.

-Using the older "Leica Visoflex" model with the Leica M11-P can camera and/or the Visoflex.
+Using the older "Leica Visoflex" model with the Leica M11-P can as a worst case scenario - result in irreparable damage to the camera and/or the Visoflex.
 Please contact Leica Customer Care if in doubt.